mohamedbanhawi/CarND-LaneLines-P1/Term1/TrafficSignClassifier/CarND-Traffic-Sign-Classifier-Project/readme.md

 * validation set accuracy of 95.7%
 * test set accuracy of 93.4 %

-Perhaps, the dropout keep probabilites values should be modified for evaluation to 1.0.
-Implementing this change, improved results to
-Initial model results were:
+The dropout keep probabilites values should be modified for evaluation to 1.0.
+Implementing this change, improved results to Initial model results were:
 * validation set accuracy of 98%
-* test set accuracy of 87 %
+* test set accuracy of 97 %

 I added drop out to avoid relying on a particular datapoint.